santiagoGuastavino/mercado-liebre/README.md

 - It has no functionality as of yet.
 - I had a lot of fun writing it's code and I'm proud of the results.
 - I think I might like front end a bit too much.
-- Looking forward to make it operative with some back end.
+- I'm looking forward to make it operative with some back end.